 So, it comes down to this, he thought.
 The first of us who changes those Commands takes control of all twenty thousand.
 The other will be locked out.

 What did he choose?
 Did he sit back and let history happen, or did he jump in and make a mess of things?
-Why couldn’t he simply be left out of such things?
+Why couldn’t he simply be left alone?

-Whoever you are, he thought, whatever is out there that sent me back, why couldn’t you just leave me alone?
+Whoever you are, he thought, whatever is out there that sent me back, why couldn’t you just leave me be?
 I’d already lived one life.
 I’d already made my decisions.
 Probably bad ones.

 Why did you have to send me back?
 Couldn’t I just be done?